tokiwinter/cloudns-api/README.md

 ### General options ###

 The `-d` option will cause `cloudns_api.sh` to act verbosely and print debug messages as it goes.
+The `-s` option will cause `cloudns_api.sh` to skip testing authentication prior to each API call.

+### test ###

+You can execute an authentication test, to check that your environment is correctly configured, as
+follows:

+    $ cloudns_api.sh test
+    Thu Feb 23 20:33:11 AEDT 2017: Login test successful

 ### listzones ###